 Classification: <5,000 MINTAGE

 Tier 2 legacy ingots are comparatively more available than Tier 1 ingots.
 Values are often close to Tier 1 though not quite as spectacular.
 These, too, are seldom seen offered online, and are acquired in very short order if they do come available.
 The investment potential is excellent on these Tier 2 ingots as there are more potential buyers in this field than the one above.
-Tier 2 examples include most 3oz ingots, 5oz and 10oz ingots in ‘T.oz’ variation, 25oz ingots and London kilos.
+Examples of Tier 2 ingots include most 3oz, 5oz and 10oz varieties in ‘T.oz’ variation, and most 20oz class ingots.

 |ICR TIER 3|

 These bars offer exceptional value as they are of relatively low production yet reasonably available to collectors.
 Prices on these examples remain realistically competitive, as of this writing, much in the same way our Tier 1 and 2 examples were just a few short years ago.
 These pieces offer strong value in their combined appeal of frequent availability and relative scarcity.
 Tier 3 examples include Engelhard Industries of Canada 1oz bars, ‘P’ series 5oz bars, ‘W’ series 10oz ingots and 4th series 20oz ingots.

 Classification: <75,000 MINTAGE

 These are good, solid investment bars for collectors to accumulate and enjoy.
 Many of these bars share the same great characteristics as the above Legacy Ingots, but are far more common.
 These bars may not appreciate as much as our Legacy Ingots from a collectibility standpoint; however, they are more reasonably priced, and represent an excellent collectible bullion investment choice that we expect will outperform most bullion products on the market.
 Tier 4 examples include 7th and 10th series 10oz ingots, common 10oz Canadian ingots and extruded 5oz bars.